 Which Hams to Glaze

-How to Score a Ham
+How to Score a Ham Before Glazing

-Scoring means to make shallow cuts, about 1 inch apart, through the skin of the ham so the glaze can penetrate.
-Scoring is usually done in a diamond pattern to make your ham as attractive as possible.
+How to score a ham for glazing: Using a chef's knife ($85, Bed Bath & Beyond), cut shallow slits (¼-inch deep) through the skin of the ham about 1 inch apart.
+You can do this in a diamond pattern for visual appeal.
 Many people also like to insert whole cloves into the ham where the cuts intersect for flavor and appearance.
 Make sure, however, that cloves will be compatible with the flavor of your glaze.

-How to Glaze the Ham
+How to Glaze a Ham

-To glaze the ham, take the roasting pan out of the oven and put it on a cooling rack; close oven door so the heat does not escape.
-Using a basting brush or spoon, cover the ham with the glaze; return to oven.
-Continue baking until the ham reaches desired temperature.
+To glaze the ham: Take the roasting pan out of the oven and put it on a cooling rack; close the oven door so the heat does not escape.
+Using a basting brush ($11, Target) or spoon, cover the ham with the glaze; return it to the oven.
+Continue baking until the ham reaches the desired temperature (we suggest 140°F).
 If you like, serve additional glaze with the ham.
-You can follow these same glaze instructions for a spiral-cut ham if you want to use your own glaze.
+You can follow the same glaze instructions for a spiral-cut ham if you want to use your own glaze.